 Introduction to Debian

-Debian is an operating system which is based on the GNU or Linux.
-The Debian operating system is free and open source which is like all other Linux distributions.
+Debian is an operating system that is based on GNU or Linux.
+The Debian operating system is free and open-source, which is like all other Linux distributions.
 Debian is quite popular among all operating systems and Linux distributions.
 It is used for both desktops as well as server use.
-It competes with several notable OS such as the Ubuntu and Red Hat.
+It competes with several notable OS, such as the Ubuntu and Red Hat.
 Debian development and distribution are managed by a non-profit organization which is also driven by the Debian community all across the world.
 These OS can be downloaded for free from its website.
 In this section, we provide a detailed guide on step by step installation of the Debian system.
-To install Debian we only require an Internet connection, DVD/CD or USB stick and some familiarity with computer.
+To install Debian, we only require an Internet connection, DVD/CD or USB stick, and some familiarity with the computer.

 Steps to Install